-Yes, Applicants may apply for any of the program's eligible activities (listed in Question 9 of the Application).
-If selected for a CMF Award, the Recipient's approved authorized activities will be specified in the Assistance Agreement.
-The authorized activities in the Assistance Agreement may not include all those requested in the Application, depending on the final award determination.
+Yes.
+Applicants may apply for any of the program's Eligible Activities and Eligible Uses (listed in Question 9 of the Application).
+If selected for a CMF Award, the Recipient's approved activities will be specified in the Assistance Agreement.
+The approved activities in the Assistance Agreement may not include all those requested in the Application, depending on the final award determination.